great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_input_validation_for_an_expectation.md

 ---
-title: How to add Input Validation and Type Checking for a Custom Expectation
+title: How to add input validation and type checking for a Custom Expectation
 ---

 import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx'